zeebie-the-zebra/OpenWebUI-with-Ollama-Update-Script/README.md

 # OpenWebUI-with-Ollama-Update-Script
-A BAT script that automates the process of updating OpenWebUI with Ollama using Docker Desktop on Windows
+A BAT script that automates the process of updating OpenWebUI with Ollama using **Docker/ Docker Desktop on Windows**

 **Explanation of the Script:**